-As at June 30, 2018, the Company had cash of \$393.5 million and a working capital of \$377.3 million compared to cash of \$35.0 million and a working capital balance of \$26.8 million at December 31, 2017.
+As at September 30, 2018, the Company had cash of \$291.6 million and a working capital of \$290.4 million compared to cash of \$35.0 million and a working capital balance of \$26.8 million at December 31, 2017.
 The change in cash was primarily due to net proceeds from the private placement in March 2018 of \$396.5 million and the final drawdown of \$110 million under the gold prepay and stream credit facilities.
-This is offset by costs incurred for the development of the Fruta del Norte Project of \$121.0 million, general and administration costs of \$9.9 million and exploration expenditures of \$4.2 million.
+This is offset by costs incurred for the development of the Fruta del Norte Project of \$193.3 million, general and administration costs of \$14.3 million and exploration expenditures of \$5.0 million.

-The Company closed a project financing package of \$300 million in May 2017 comprising of the gold prepay and stream credit facilities, a \$400 million private placement in March 2018, and secured the Facility of \$350 million in July 2018.
-The initial draw down of the Facility is not expected to occur until the first quarter of 2019 and is subject to customary conditions precedent and establishing a cost overrun facility.
+The Company has successfully financed the Fruta del Norte Project with a project financing package of \$300 million in May 2017 comprising of the gold prepay and stream credit facilities, a \$400 million private placement in March 2018, and the Facility of \$350 million secured in July 2018.
+The initial draw down of the Facility is not expected to occur until the first quarter of 2019 and is subject to customary conditions precedent and establishing a cost overrun facility (the "COF") for which terms have been substantially agreed and is now subject to acceptance by the Company's lenders and final documentation.